 Transfer Course Policy Amendment

 In response to the disruption caused by COVID-19 for prospective transfer students, Rochester University has amended our policy for accepting transfer course credits.
-Transferable courses taken during the Winter/Spring 2020 term at another institution will transfer to RU with a D- grade or higher or marked as Pass, Credit, Satisfactory or other similar non-GPA bearing grade marking.
+Transferable courses taken during the Winter/Spring/Fall 2020 term at another institution will transfer to RU with a D- grade or higher or marked as Pass, Credit, Satisfactory or other similar non-GPA bearing grade marking.
 Minimum grades for program eligibility must still be met.

 $2,000 Transfer Scholarship